Can Dogs Seek Revenge?

 - Don’t leave young dogs unsupervised.
 Crating is OK for a brief period, but a special room or exercise pen is recommended if you’ll be gone for a long time.

 - Never physically punish your dog for inappropriate chewing.
-Clap your hands when you catch your pooch, then redirect the pup to a more appropriate object.
+Clap your hands when you catch your dog, then redirect the pup to a more appropriate object.

 - Exercise your dog often.

-Your dog may still choose to chew on a regular basis, but at least you can rest easier knowing that it will be less likely to chomp on something undesirable, like your favorite tennies or that heirloom blanket.
+Your dog may still choose to chew regularly, but at least you can rest easier knowing that it will be less likely to chew on something undesirable, like your favorite tennies or that heirloom blanket.

 Jealousy and Dogs